 Motivation for physical activity was measured using the EMAPS (Echelle de Motivation envers l'Activité Physique en contexte de Santé) questionnaire (Boiché et al., 2019).
 The EMAPS is based on the self-determination theory framework and uses 18 items, with 3 items for each of the six motivational constructs of the theoretical framework: intrinsic motivation (“individuals perform a behaviour for the pleasure and satisfaction they directly derive from it”, p.1), integrated regulation (“the behaviour is conceived as congruent with individuals’ core values and personal lifestyle”, p.2), identified regulation (“individuals perform an action because they believe this could help them to reach a personally valued goal”, p.2), introjected regulation (“pressures to execute the behaviour have been interiorized, and (…) individuals act to avoid negative feelings of shame or guilt, or to enhance feelings of self-worth”, p.2), external regulation (“the behaviour is performed in response to external contingencies such as rewards or punishments, and (…) individuals comply to social pressure”, p.2), and amotivation (“individuals feel that there is no way to achieve positive outcomes through their actions”, p.1) (Boiché et al., 2019).
-Each item is associated with a 7-point Lickert scale (1 = “Does not correspond at all”; 7 = “Corresponds very strongly”).
-A score is obtained for each of the motivational constructs by averaging the scores relating to the 3 corresponding items.
+Each item was scored using a 7-point Likert scale (1 = “Does not correspond at all”; 7 = “Corresponds very strongly”).
+Then, a final score for each of the motivational constructs was obtained by averaging the scores related to the 3 corresponding items.
 For one patient, a score related to one item was lacking.
-The average was then computed from the two remaining items.
+The average score for the corresponding motivational construct was then computed from the two remaining items.
 The EMAPS, which is a French language questionnaire, is a valid tool with reliability ICCs ranging from 0.616 to 0.790 depending on the motivational construct (Boiché et al., 2019).
 In the present article, an increase in the scores depicting the most autonomous forms of motivation (intrinsic motivation, integrated regulation, identified regulation) and introjected regulation on one side, and a decrease in the scores depicting external regulation and amotivation on another side, were considered as beneficial.
 These considerations are based on the work by Teixeira et al. (2012) who found positive associations of autonomous forms of motivation and introjected regulation with physical activity, and negative associations of external regulation and amotivation with physical activity.

 Barriers to physical activity